josh-pius/rwxjosh/content/Bash (Programming Language).md

----
-aliases:
+--- aliases:
   - Bash (Shell)
 ---

 ### General
-- Rwxrob (Youtuber)]] thinks it's one of the best [[Shell Interactivity (Command Line)|Interactive Shells]] because of how powerful it it is but bemoans how gplv3 has caused it to get used less
+- One of the best [[Shell Interactivity (Command Line)|Interactive Shells]] because of how powerful it it is but bemoans how gplv3 has caused it to get used less

 ### Bash Shebang
 - Regardless of what shell you're on (eg. zsh)